CraftySalamander/RTS_Overlay/Readme.md

 How to run:
 * **Web solution**: Go to [rts-overlay.github.io](https://rts-overlay.github.io/) and follow the instructions.
-    * To keep it on top of your game while playing, use an *Always On Top* application.
+    * There are two modes: 'Picture-in-Picture' (should keep your overlay automatically on top of your game) and 'Classical window'.
+To keep it on top of your game while playing in 'Classical window' mode, use an *Always On Top* application.
 For Windows, [PowerToys](https://learn.microsoft.com/en-us/windows/powertoys/) is a good solution.
 It is free, developed by Microsoft and available on the [Microsoft Store](https://apps.microsoft.com/).
     * You can also download a local version to improve the speed, work offline and customize the experience.
 [Click here](https://github.com/CraftySalamander/RTS_Overlay/archive/refs/heads/master.zip), unzip and open *docs/index.html* with any web browser.
 Alternatively, you can click on the installation button in the URL bar (for Chrome and Edge) to install it locally.
     * The development (non-stable) version is available [here](https://craftysalamander.github.io/RTS_Overlay/).
 * **EXE/Python solution**: Download the EXE [here](#main-instructions-and-download) or follow the Python instructions [here](#python-configuration).